 It can be observed from the above Table 5 that mean sensory scores of Nutri- Dense Choco Balls in T3 had the highest score (8.9, 8.8, 8.9, 8.9) respectively.
 It is quite obvious from above Table 5 that treatment T3 containing 40g peanut residue, 40g date palm, 15 g almond, 5g chocolate compound, was liked very much and T2 and T3 were liked moderately.

-It was observed that all five experimental treatments of nutir-dense choco balls showed increased intensity of colour because of the addition of Date palm in increasing proportion which gave the experimental Nutri-Dense Choco balls treatment reddish colour in comparison to T2 which included same ingredients but in a different amount.
+It was observed that all five experimental treatments of nutir-dense choco balls showed increased intensity of colour because of the addition of date palm in increasing proportion which gave the experimental Nutri-Dense Choco balls treatment reddish colour in comparison to T2 which included same ingredients but in a different amount.
 It was observed that all five experimental treatments and control of Nutri-Dense Choco balls showed increased intensity of colour because of the addition of increasing proportion of Date palm , which gave the treatment a pinkish red colour.
 (Murugkar et al.,)

 NUTRITIVE VALUE OF DEVELOPED FOOD PRODUCTS